shftgroup/shftweb/pages/events/2025-12-03-kias-accessing-digital-history-event.md

-**Day 1: Alignment and Sharing** provides a foundation for collaboration through introductions from participating institutions and projects, including National Indigenous Media Arts Coalition (NIMAC), Canadian Research Knowledge Network (CRKN), the Software Preservation Network, OCADU's Inclusive Design Research Centre, UAlberta's Software History Futures and Technologies (SHFT) Group and Critical Research Yielding Playful Technologies (CRYPT), Queen's University's Vulnerable Media Lab.
-Participants will explore current preservation technologies like GISST and EAASI, discuss Canadian cultural contexts and networks of care, and examine the legal landscape specific to Canadian copyright and cultural policy.
+**Day 1: Alignment and Sharing** provides a foundation for collaboration through introductions from participating institutions and projects, including National Indigenous Media Arts Coalition (NIMAC), Canadian Research Knowledge Network (CRKN), the Software Preservation Network, OCADU's Inclusive Design Research Centre, UAlberta's Software History Futures and Technologies (SHFT) Group and Critical Research Yielding Playful Technologies (CRYPT), Queen's University Library, Queen's University's Vulnerable Media Lab, UAlberta Library, and the University of Toronto Libraries.
+Participants will explore current preservation technologies like GISST and
+EAASI, discuss Canadian cultural contexts and networks of care, and examine the legal landscape specific to Canadian copyright and cultural policy.